B-Rich/farmbot-resource/README.md

 # Farmbot Resource

-Adapter gem for Farmbot Web App API
+Adapter gem for Farmbot Web App API.
+Currently used in Raspberry Pi controller to support scheduling operations.

-# Note
+# Available Resources

-This Gem is not in a working state.
-It is in a public pre-alpha.
+ * Sequences
+ * Schedules

+Need more than what's available?
+Raise an issue.

 # Usage